Eternity #5: Gene, the Reese Brother I Could Talk To

 The bright orange underwing feathers of a cardinal bird splayed in the gravel.

-You didn't go to Cincinnati until you were 22.
+You didn’t go to Cincinnati until you were 22.
 A rube from Pigsville, Ohio.
 Got served iced milk and cherries at the Moraine Hotel and soiled your only wool pants.
-Came home and married the girl who kept her hand to her mouth, privately, as if worrying a loose tooth.
+Came home and married the girl who kept her hand to her mouth, privately, as if quizzing a loose tooth.

 All that blighted beauty, Gene.
 Beyond retrieval.
 That’s what’s wrong with me.
 That’s what I’m sure I’m going to regret forever.